-For validation purposes, the CAA requires a pilot operating under an AOC issued by San Marino to hold a licence whose privileges will permit CAT operations.
+For validation purposes, the San Marino CAA requires a pilot operating under an AOC issued by San Marino CAA to hold a licence whose privileges will permit Commercial Air Transport operations.

-In the event that the licence does not confer CAT privileges to operate commercial air transport operations, the CAA will accept an proficiency/competency check completed provided the training provider, in conjunction with the operator, ensures that the operators proficiency check form states that it "meets equivalent test/check standards for commercial air transport operations".
+In the event that the licence does not confer CAT privileges to operate commercial air transport operations, the San Marino CAA will accept an operator's proficiency check (OPC) completed by an approved training provider's authorised examiner that ensures that the OPC form makes clear that the check/test completed meets equivalent standards for commercial air transport operations.

-This operator proficiency check document shall be submitted together with the State of Licence issued proficiency/competency check to the CAA.]
+This OPC document shall be submitted together with the State of Licence issued proficiency/competency check to the CAA.]